izdrail/izdrail.com/src/content/services/laravel.md

 - **Server Migration:** Facilitating seamless server migrations to ensure minimal downtime and disruption to your business operations.
 - **New Features Implementation:** Introducing new features and functionalities to enhance the capabilities of your Laravel applications.
 - **Server Configuration:** Configuring servers to ensure optimal performance and security for your Laravel applications.
+- **Maintenance:** Providing ongoing maintenance and support to ensure the smooth operation of your Laravel applications.
+- **Retainer Support:** Offering retainer-based support plans tailored to your specific requirements and budget.
+- **System Updates:** Keeping your Laravel applications up to date with the latest security patches and enhancements.
+- **Server Migration:** Facilitating seamless server migrations to ensure minimal downtime and disruption to your business operations.
+- **New Features Implementation:** Introducing new features and functionalities to enhance the capabilities of your Laravel applications.
+- **Server Configuration:** Configuring servers to ensure optimal performance and security for your Laravel applications.
 -

 ## Contact

-Ready to embark on your next Laravel development journey?
+Ready to embark on your next **Laravel development** journey?
 Get in touch with us today to discuss your project requirements and receive a personalized quote.
 We're here to turn your digital vision into reality.

 - **Name:** Stefan
-- **Email:** stefan@LZOMedia.com
+- **Email:** stefan@izdrail.com
 - **Location:** London, United Kingdom

 Let's build something extraordinary together!